pdshah77/Python_Scripts/README.md

 **Prime_Number.py** : Using For Else Loop availble in Python

 **Palindrom_Number.py** : Given Number is Palindrom if Number or String Reads same from Back Side also.
 Most common Interview Question

+**addFirstLastElement.py** : I was Asked to add First and Last Element of a String and print it in new line.